Skip to content

 or

-The or method is one of the fundamental methods in MyBatis-Plus for constructing query conditions.
-It is used to add OR logic to the query conditions.
-By calling the or method, you can change the connection method of subsequent query conditions from the default AND connection to OR connection.
+The or method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It is used to add OR logic to your query conditions.
+By calling the or method, you can change the connection method for subsequent query conditions from the default AND connection to an OR connection.

 Scope of Use